 Summary of Things to Do in 2 Days in NYC

 There are so many things to do in NYC.
 I mean, we’re just writing about Manhattan here.
 There are 5 boroughs!
-Word on the street is Brooklyn is the new Manhattan, so you may want to cross the river.
+Word on the street is Brooklyn is the new Manhattan, so you may want to cross the river for a good time.
 No matter what your itinerary details are, you’re in for a treat in America’s biggest city!

 Have you been to NYC before?
 Going soon?
 Comment below about your experience or what you plan to do!
 If you’ve been or are going in any other season than winter we envy you.